CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 54.3.0.sec=The {_authorised_representative} shall perform the tasks specified in the mandate received from the {_provider}.
 It shall provide a copy of the mandate to the {_AI_Office} upon request, in one of the official languages of the institutions of the Union.
 For the purposes of this Regulation, the mandate shall empower the {_authorised_representative} to carry out the following tasks:

-54.3.1.sec=verify that the technical documentation specified in Annex XI has been drawn up and all obligations referred to in Article {Article.53.Xnum} and, where applicable, Article {Article.55.Xnum} have been fulfilled by the {_provider};
+54.3.1.sec=verify that the technical documentation specified in Annex {Annex.XI.Xnum} has been drawn up and all obligations referred to in Article {Article.53.Xnum} and, where applicable, Article {Article.55.Xnum} have been fulfilled by the {_provider};

-54.3.2.sec=keep a copy of the technical documentation specified in Annex XI at the disposal of the {_AI_Office} and national competent authorities, for a period of 10 years after the {_general-purpose_AI_model} has been placed on the market, and the contact details of the {_provider} that appointed the {_authorised_representative};
+54.3.2.sec=keep a copy of the technical documentation specified in Annex {Annex.XI.Xnum} at the disposal of the {_AI_Office} and national competent authorities, for a period of 10 years after the {_general-purpose_AI_model} has been placed on the market, and the contact details of the {_provider} that appointed the {_authorised_representative};

 54.3.3.sec=provide the {_AI_Office}, upon a reasoned request, with all the information and documentation, including that referred to in point (b), necessary to demonstrate compliance with the obligations in this Chapter;